Katamori/a-billion-sounds/README.md

 The entirety of the game logic is defined, crafted and tested in Godot.

-For mapping, both Tiled and the built-in editor are used.

 Graphics are made with Aseprite.

 # Credits